 In this paper I argue that the mental self-model plays an important role in inference about absence.
 I provide examples from near-threshold perception, visual search, and recognition memory, for cases where accurate beliefs about one's own perception and cognition can increase the accuracy, speed, and metacognitive access to the quality of decisions about the absence of objects or memories.
-This makes inference about absence a unique window into the mental self-model, and critically, one that does not depend on introspective awareness.
+This makes inference about absence a unique window into the mental selfmodel, and critically, one that does not depend on introspective awareness.

-Our working assumption is that inference about absence draws on knowledge from a mental self-model.
-Given this assumption, behavioural markers of inference about absence (such as decision time, accuracy, and subjective confidence) can be used to answer the question "which specification of the mental self-model would give rise to this behaviour?".
+If inference about absence draws on knowledge from a mental self-model, behavioural markers of such inferences (such as decision time, accuracy, and subjective confidence) can be used to identify the parameters of the self-model.
 In other words, these measures can arbitrate between competing mental self-models that subjects may have at the time of performing the task.
 In the above examples, behaviour was used to identify qualitative properties of the self-model, such as an exaggerated effect of attention on perceptual sensitivity, or no knowledge of the immediate capture of attention by unfamiliar stimuli.
 This approach can be taken one step further by specifying a model family and identifying model parameters that agree with the observed data.

-As an example, consider the effect of attentional manipulations on detection decisions 501 and confidence ratings.
-As illustrated in Fig. 3, the findings of Kellij et al. (2021) are 502 qualitatively consistent with subjects having miscalibrated metacognitive beliefs about the 503 effect of attentional capture on detection performance.
-Specifically, if subjects overestimate 504 attention effects, they may overcompensate for them by adjusting their decision criterion 505 on different trials, resulting in an inversion of the relative variance of target-present and 506 target-absent SDT properties.
-Do subjects merely overestimate these effects, or do they 507 have a qualitatively different internal model of their attention (for example, one where 508 attention is modeled in a binary fashion, as being either on or off)?
-Different metacognitive 509 beliefs about the effects of attention on perception imply different optimal strategies for 510 criterion settings, which can be quantitatively compared against empirical data from 511 detection experiments involving experimental manipulations of attention.
-512
+As an example, consider the effect of attentional manipulations on detection decisions and confidence ratings.
+As illustrated in Fig. 3, the findings of Kellij et al. (2021) are qualitatively consistent with subjects having miscalibrated metacognitive beliefs about the effect of attentional capture on detection performance.
+Specifically, if subjects overestimate attention effects, they may overcompensate for them by adjusting their decision criterion on different trials, resulting in an inversion of the relative variance of target-present and target-absent SDT properties.
+Do subjects merely overestimate these effects, or do they have a qualitatively different internal model of their attention (for example, one where attention is modeled in a binary fashion, as being either on or off)?
+Different metacognitive beliefs about the effects of attention on perception imply different optimal strategies for criterion settings, which can be quantitatively compared against empirical data from detection experiments involving experimental manipulations of attention.

-An advantage of this approach is that it does not depend on explicit metacognitive 513 evaluations.
-Metacognitive knowledge is typically probed in the lab by means of explicit 514 report, for example, by asking subjects to rate their ability or make prospective confidence 515 ratings (Fleming, Massoni, Gajdos, & Vergnaud, 2016).
-The examples in this paper 516 demonstrate that some self-knowledge can be accessible only to some subsystems, 517 encapsulated from introspection.
-Extracting the contents of the mental self-model based on 518 inference about absence may, in some cases, reveal self-knowledge that is not available for 519 explicit report but is used to guide behaviour nonetheless.
-Importantly, not being available 520 to report does not mean this knowledge is model-free or hard-wired (cf. Carruthers, 2018; Carruthers & Williams, 2022).
-Metacognitive knowledge about one's own perception, attention and memory can be model-based and used flexibly in different settings, while still being inaccessible to report, similar to how knowledge of grammar rules in one's mother tongue can be used to form sentences without being available in the form of declarative knowledge.
+An advantage of this approach is that it does not depend on explicit metacognitive evaluations.
+Metacognitive knowledge is typically probed in the lab by means of explicit report, for example, by asking subjects to rate their ability or make prospective confidence ratings (Fleming, Massoni, Gajdos, & Vergnaud, 2016).
+The examples in this paper demonstrate that some self-knowledge can be accessible only to some subsystems, encapsulated from introspection.
+Extracting the contents of the mental self-model based on inference about absence may, in some cases, reveal self-knowledge that is not available for explicit report but is used to guide behaviour nonetheless.
+Importantly, not being available to report does not mean this knowledge is model-free or hard-wired (cf. Carruthers, 2018; Carruthers & Williams, 2022).

+Metacognitive knowledge about one's own perception, attention and memory can be modelbased and used flexibly in different settings, while still being inaccessible to report, similar to how knowledge of grammar rules in one's mother tongue can be used to form sentences without being available in the form of declarative knowledge.